 Serve pork chops topped with the cream sauce and enjoy!

-This is one of those deeply satisfying pork chops for a number of reasons: The layers of flavor, richness of the sauce, and tender pork beneath it all.
 Serve it with a side of your choice.
 Mine is pictured with a generous helping of my Super Food Salad.

 - 4 boneless pork chops

-- Salt & Pepper to taste
+- salt and pepper to taste

 - 3 tablespoons butter